ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Analytic icon app](./images/manager-analytics-dashboards.png)

 # Step 7 - Create a SOAP API
 This is very similar to the creation of a REST API.
 The big difference is that we use a WSDL.
 The explanations will be short.
 Before starting, it is important to understand what we try to achieve.
 In the designer (or the Manager), you find two different possibilities regarding the integration of an existing SOAP API from the WSDL defining this service.
 The first one is a SOAP proxy which means that we create an API (An Open API document) that exposes SOAP and accesses the SOAP service back end, the second one is a REST proxy which means that we create an API (An Open API document) that exposes REST/JSON and accesses the SOAP service back end.
-This is very different scenario, we will discuss the difference of implementation in the next Step.
+This is a very different scenario, we will discuss the difference of implementation in the next Step.

 1. Download the WSDL for the Branch SOAP Service, you can find it [here](./materials/step7/BranchSOAP.wsdl).